sphanna/HMM-Pattern-Recognition/README.md

 2) The set of patterns.
 If the model is supervised this is just the input pattern table.
 3) The estimated transition matrix between patterns in the pattern table.

-The information from these models we could look at the pattern sequence or we could use the pattern table and transition matrix to simulate predicted plays.
+From the information from these models we could look at the pattern sequence or we could use the pattern table and transition matrix to simulate predicted plays.

 I proved a getPredictedStates function that takes in the number of desired predicted states, the model data, the last observed state, and the number of states: